vinayagamvarshini65-create/vinayagamvarshini65-create/README.md

 # Hello 👋 I'm Varshini.D

 ### About Me
-I am a dedicated **Student** with a strong passion for **Data Science** and **Software Development**.
-I am focused on mastering Python and its applications in Machine Learning to solve real-world problems.
+I am a dedicated student with a strong passion for **Data Science** and **Data Analytics**.
+I am focused on mastering Python and its applications in Machine Learning and Data Analysis to solve real-world problems.

 My journey involves continuous learning, building academic projects, and exploring how technology can simplify complex tasks.
 I believe in the power of curiosity and consistent practice to build a solid foundation in tech.

 📍 Coimbatore, Tamil Nadu, India
 🎓 Rathinam Technical Campus
-🎯 **Areas of Interest:** Data Science, Machine Learning, Web Development, Python Programming
+🎯 **Areas of Interest:** Data Science, Machine Learning, Python Programming

 ---